syncfusion-content/blazor-docs/blazor/getting-started/razor-class-library.md

     W> `Syncfusion.Blazor` package should not to be installed along with [individual NuGet packages](https://blazor.syncfusion.com/documentation/nuget-packages/).
 If you are using individual NuGet packages, you have to add the above `Syncfusion.Blazor.Themes` static web assets (styles) reference in the application.
 Or else, you have to add the above `Syncfusion.Blazor` styles reference for overall NuGet package.

-    > Also, you can referred the themes through the CDN version by using below link instead of package theme reference.
+    > Also, you can refer to the themes through the CDN version by using the following link instead of package theme reference.
     [https://cdn.syncfusion.com/blazor/{{ site.blazorversion }}/styles/bootstrap4.css](https://cdn.syncfusion.com/blazor/{{ site.blazorversion }}/styles/bootstrap4.css).

 4. Now, add the created custom component that is imported with Syncfusion Blazor component from Razor Class Library in any web page (razor) in the `~/Pages` folder.
 For example, the custom component with imported Syncfusion Blazor Calendar component from Razor Class Library is added to the **~/Pages/Index.razor** page as like below.